KxSystems/ml/clust/README.md

 ```
 call build.bat
 ```
-**Note**: `build.bat` runs with Visual Studio 2019.
+**Note**: `build.bat` runs with Visual Studio 2019 and 2017.
 For other versions, please modify file accordingly.

 ## Load